-The disintegrative effects of Britain leaving the EU, discussed more than once this year at the highest level of the ECB, has been a big topic in the spring meetings of the International Monetary Fund and World Bank in Washington in recent days.
+The disintegrative effects of Britain leaving the EU, discussed more than once this year at the highest level of the European Central Bank, has been a big topic in the spring meetings of the International Monetary Fund and World Bank in Washington in recent days.

-While some senior ECB figures have put forward the more hopeful scenario that a UK withdrawal from the EU could speed up the integration of the rest of the continent, most central bankers around Europe disagree.
+While Mario Draghi, the ECB president, has put forward the more hopeful scenario that a UK withdrawal from the EU could speed up the integration of the rest of the continent, most of his peers from around Europe disagree.
 A British exit, it is felt, could trigger anti-EU referendum campaigns in places ranging from Poland and Italy to Denmark and the Netherlands.
-It would also strengthen forces inside Greece calling for Athens to withdraw from EMU: instead of more European unity, a gradual process of disruptive unravelling would be the result.
+It would also strengthen forces inside Greece calling from Athens to withdraw from EMU: instead of more European unity, a gradual process of disruptive unravelling would be the result.